 With 3 thousand guests in attendance, 2 million spectators lining streets and the matrimonials broadcast live to a global audience of 1 billion people (750 million on television, 250 million estimated on radio) it is arguably the most famous in history.

-Diana's dress was designed by David and Elizabeth Emanuel, had 25 foot long train and was made from ivory taffeta and lace.
+Princess Diana's wedding gown was designed by David and Elizabeth Emanuel, had 25 foot long train and was made from ivory taffeta and lace.
 It also features 10,000 pearls and was valued at $45,000.

 Charles wore his full military dress uniform.